mixedconnections/vimrc/README.md

 # Mappings/Shortcuts

 I try to keep things as simple as possible, so I can focus more on coding problems.
+Too many mappings are hard for me to remember.
 I don't claim that my setup is a brilliant example of vim usage.
 It just reflects how I use vim.

 * [Nerd Tree](https://github.com/scrooloose/nerdtree):